aviram8919/Vuedashboard/README.md

 * VueApexChart = ApexCharts is a a free and open-source modern charting library that helps developers to create beautiful and interactive visualizations for web pages
 * Pwa = A progressive web application is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
 It is intended to work on any platform that uses a standards-compliant browser.

+## Bonus Points
+* Created the web app using Vue.js.
+When I get to know i have to make ipl dashboard project using vue.js, i started learning it from http://vue.js.org/ and went through many tutorials which helps me to understand the basic concept of Vue.
+*

 ## Project setup
 ```
 npm install